yousefelassal/quote-cron/README.md

 > The superior man is modest in his speech but exceeds in his actions.

 > Technology… is a queer thing.
 It brings you great gifts with one hand, and it stabs you in the back with the other.

+> So is cheerfulness, or a good temper, the more it is spent, the more remains.